Tag: literacy

 • Value in isolated libraries: SFU study

-Researcher and Simon Fraser University (SFU) graduate Jody Bauche recently spoke about 15 years of Write to Read BC projects.
-These projects are partnerships with Indigenous communities, to design and install the library they want.
-Bauche’s research findings suggest that isolated indigenous communities across BC gain substantially.
+An Indigenous-led study at Simon Fraser University will sum up 15 years of Write to Read BC library projects.
+The study assessed 15 years of completed projects.
+These projects are partnerships with Indigenous communities to design and install the library they want.
+In a preview of the findings, the study found that project partners—isolated indigenous communities across BC—gained substantially.
 The gains show up in several ways.

-Firstly, at a community-wide level libraries are places where people connect, according to Bauche.
-She found that Write to Read BC libraries foster resiliency and active community participation.
-The libraries are used as community hubs.
+Firstly, at a community-wide level libraries are places where people connect, the study found.
+It reports that Write to Read BC libraries foster resiliency and increase active community participation.
+That’s in part because the libraries also become community hubs.

 Secondly, individual or “autonomous” library use is also connected to increased productivity within communities.